ryan4yin/nixos-licheepi4a/README.md

 # NixOS on LicheePi 4A

-> :warning: Work in progress, use at your own risk...
+> work in progress, not working yet

 [[中文]](./README.zh.md)